 The current corporate tax system in the UAE

-The UAE corporate tax system is one of the most complexes in the world.
+The UAE corporate tax system is one of the most complex in the world.
 There are several different rates that companies must pay, as well as numerous deductions and credits that can make the effective tax rate much lower.
 The system is also highly susceptible to abuse, with large corporations often able to shave off significant amounts of tax by exploiting loopholes and exemptions.

 This has led to criticism of the UAE corporate tax system, with many experts calling for it to be overhauled or replaced altogether.
 The current corporate tax system in the UAE is based on a value-added tax (VAT) and an individual income tax.
 The VAT rate is currently 5%.
-The individual income tax rate is currently 0%.
+The personal income tax rate is currently 0%.

 There are a number of deductions that can be claimed, including depreciation and wages.
 The corporate tax system also has a number of exemptions, including charitable organizations, social welfare organizations, and educational institutions.